gaperton/Type-R/docsource/05_Collection/01_Updates_and_transactions.md

 # Transactions

-All collection updates occures in the scope of transactions.
+All collection updates occurs in the scope of transactions.
 Transaction is the sequence of changes which results in a single `changes` event.

 Transaction can be opened either manually or implicitly with calling any of collection update methods.
 Any additional changes made to the collection or its items in event handlers will be executed in the scope of the original transaction, and won't trigger an additional `changes` events.